kiwisincebirth/TRS-80-MODEL-1-K/README.md

 This could be by external switch, or any future circuit potentially under software control.
 See U1, U2 in schematic.
 Note: If the cassette motor is turned on the speed will automatically be slowed.

+A pin Header (J19) next to CPU exposes /RD, /WR, and /M1 Z80 signals used for protocol decoding in Sigrok logic analyser.
+Other signals such as address and data lines can be obtained from expansion IO header (J20)

+The Reset Switch can now be changed (JP16) from a soft NMI Reset to a hard CPU Reset.
+Also an onboard hard reset is provided via pushbutton (SW11)

 The use of a modern CMOS Z-80 CPU is preferable

 ### System ROM

 Uses a standard EPROM(s) rather than mask ROM.
 These are more readily available and easier to program.
-The two ROM's (Z42, Z43) have been replaced with a single 28 pin EPROM (U42) supporting 2X128 thru 2X512 chips.
+The two ROM's (Z42, Z43) have been replaced with a single 28 pin EPROM (U42) supporting 2x128 thru 2x512 chips.
 The board has jumpers (JP21/JP27) to configure the ROM type, or 16kB page used for larger ROMS

 An additional set of jumpers (JP13/JP14) allows the ROM to provide an addition 1 or 2kBytes in the memory address above the ROM (0x3000 - 0x37FF), allowing a total of 12,13, or 14 kBytes of ROM.
 This can be useful for ROM extensions, commonly used on some Model 1 peripherals, or the Model 3.

-Note : Using a 14KB ROM size will prevent the use of Model 1 floppy controller or printer port which occupy memory in the 0x37E0 - 0x37FF range.
-If using a 14kb ROM the 0x37E0 - 0x37EF memory address should probably return 0xFF so (if installed) a Level 2 ROM will not think a floppy controller is attached.

 ### System RAM